felixnyamweya/wpsso-schema-json-ld/readme.txt

 * *New Features*
 	* None
 * *Improvements*
-	* Moved the headline and publisher custom values from Schema Article to Schema CreativeWork.
+	* Moved the headline and publisher custom options in the Social and Search Optimization metabox from Schema Article to Schema CreativeWork.
 * *Bugfixes*
 	* None
 * *Developer Notes*